Visa and Residence Permit

 Chinese nationals (including those who are currently living outside China, but excluding ROC nationals), also need to apply for a Nuffic certificate.

 Not sure which procedure applies to you?
-Fill in your details on Study in Holland and get advice tailored to your situation.
+Fill in your details on Study in NL(opens in new tab) and get advice tailored to your situation.

 How to apply